digitallawyer/openlegaldictionary/_definitions/clandestine.md

 title: Clandestine
 permalink: "/definitions/clandestine.html"
 body: Secret; hidden; concealed.
-The “clandestine importation” of goods is a term used ln English statutes as equivalent to “smuggling.”
+The “clandestine importation” of goods is a term used in English statutes as equivalent to “smuggling.”
 Keck v.
 U. S., 172 U. S.
   434, 19 Sup.
 Ct 254, 43 L. Ed
 published_at: '2018-07-07'
 layout: post